 The International Cocoa Organization (ICCO) predicts that in 2024, cocoa bean production will be the lowest in 17 years in Ivory Coast and in 13 years in Ghana.

-According to Mr. Chernov, in the last trading week of March, world cocoa prices rose sharply amid news of financial problems for cocoa producers in Ghana, the world's second-largest cocoa exporter after Ivory Coast.
-Due to crop failures, Ghana has been unable to raise funds for cocoa loans.
-There are also logistical problems due to difficulties in transportation across the Red Sea.
+According to Mr. Chernov, in the last trading week of March, world cocoa prices increased sharply amid news of financial problems for cocoa producers in Ghana, the world's second-largest cocoa exporter after Ivory Coast.
+Due to crop failures, Ghana has not been able to raise loans for cocoa.
+There are also logistical problems due to difficulties in transportation in the Red Sea.

 Meanwhile, futures in London rose as much as 9.6% to an all-time high of £9,477 a tonne.
 Cocoa is now worth more than some precious metals and is rising faster than Bitcoin.

-According to the European Cocoa Association, the volume of cocoa grinds - the beans that are processed by the industry to eventually be turned into chocolate - fell by 2.5% in the first three months of the year compared to the same period last year.
+According to the European Cocoa Association, the volume of cocoa grinds – beans processed by the industry to eventually be turned into chocolate – fell by 2.5% in the first three months of the year compared to the same period last year.

 Years of low cocoa prices have left farmers short of cash and unable to invest in improving aging plantations.
 Bean grinding is used as a gauge of chocolate demand, but analysts and industry insiders say the current figures reflect the difficulty traders, processors and manufacturers have in finding enough beans.